bidimensional/Banana-Navigator/Report.md

 ### Learning algorithm
-The agent learns through iterations of the episodic task until the average score is achieved or a maximum number of episode has been reached.
-It is using an epsilon-greedy decay, from eps_start down to a bottom limit as defined by the eps_end parameter (see below).
+The agent learns through iterations of the episodic task until the average score is achieved or a maximum number of episodes has been reached.
+It is using  epsilon-greedy decay to always keep a degree of exploration, from eps_start down to a bottom limit as defined by the eps_end parameter (see below).

 Adam is used as an optimizer using the LR specified below.